SandervandenOord/sudoku_solver/README.md

 # Sudoku solver
-Solving sudoku's brute force (but fast)
+Solving sudoku's brute force (but fast enough)

+Simple sudoku's are solved instantly, while a very hard one takes 30 seconds.

 I use a simple brute force method:
 1. Find all coordinates without a number (a zero instead of a number 1 to 9).